tektoncd/website/content/en/blog/2022/graduation/index.md

 implementation of more opinionated services on top, ranging from open source projects, and cloud services as well as end-user platforms for DevOps services.

-It's now prime time to focus more thoroughly on security!
-In July 2021 the Tekton Vulnerability Team is formed.
-Tekton pipelines release v0.29 is the first one to be signed through Tekton chains, with the provenance Rekor UUID included in the release notes.
+It was then prime time to focus more thoroughly on security!
+In July 2021 the Tekton Vulnerability Team was formed.
+Tekton pipelines release v0.29 was the first one to be signed through Tekton chains, with the provenance Rekor UUID included in the release notes.

 End user adoption shows how Tekton, with the help of Tekton Chains, can help solve software supply chain security challenges.